XtrkR is operated by De Nihil LLC, a Wyoming limited liability company. In this policy, “I” refers to De Nihil LLC.

 Security: the Google Workspace account uses strong two-factor authentication.
 If you have access to a Workspace account, you know nothing is unbreachable — but the retention discipline above means that even in a worst-case account compromise, there is very little identifiable health data sitting there to lose.

 Because the app does not store your data on any server I operate, I have nothing to produce in response to a subpoena, court order, or legal request about your in-app records.
 If you have emailed me support requests that contain health details, those emails could in principle be reached by a subpoena to me or to Google — which is one reason I purge support threads after resolution and ask you not to include health details in the first place.
 Your device itself may be subject to a warrant or physical seizure by law enforcement — this applies to all data on your phone, not just XtrkR.
-If you use encrypted iCloud backups, Apple could be compelled to produce the encrypted file, but it cannot be read without your password.
+If you use encrypted iCloud backups, Apple could be compelled to produce the encrypted file, but the file is encrypted with a password I never receive.

 XtrkR is designed so that the records you enter are accessible to you on your device, can be deleted by you at any time, and can be exported by you in CSV, JSON, or encrypted backup form.
 Because XtrkR does not keep a server-side copy of those records, there is generally no separate access, correction, or deletion workflow through me for data stored only on your device.
 I do not sell your personal information or disclose your health records for advertising or analytics purposes.